-$Me_2N-(CH_2)3-CH=O$ (NCO) was solvated in a TIP3P water69 sphere with a radius of 20 Å centering at the NCO molecule, which contains 1020 water molecules.
+$Me_2N-(CH_2)3-CH=O$ (NCO) was solvated in a TIP3P water sphere with a radius of 20 Å centering at the NCO molecule, which contains 1020 water molecules.
 The whole system was optimized by 2000 steps of steepest descent algorithm and 3000 steps of conjugate gradient method.
 The optimized structure was heated up to 300 K in 1 ns and then further relaxed for 10 ns.
-Periodic boundary condition was not applied, and the water sphere was restrained by a soft half-harmonic potential with a force constant of 10 kcal \cdot mol-1 \cdot Å-2 to avoid evaporation.
-The integration time step was set to 2 fs.
+Periodic boundary condition was not applied, and the water sphere was restrained by a soft half-harmonic potential with a force constant of 10 kcal $\cdot$ mol-1 $\cdot$ Å-2 to prevent evaporation.
+The integration time step was set to 2 fs, and the SHAKE algorithm was enabled to constrain all the bonds involving hydrogen atoms.
 The nonbonded interaction was fully counted without any truncation.
-The van der Waals (vdW) parameters for the NCO molecule were taken from the general AMBER force field (GAFF)70 for the ring-opening structure, and the AM1bcc charges from the reactant configuration were assigned to the NCO molecule.
-The temperature was regulated to 300 K using the Langevin dynamics with a collision frequency of 1 ps-1.71
+The van der Waals (vdW) parameters for the NCO molecule were taken from the general AMBER force field (GAFF) for the ring-opening structure, and the AM1bcc charges from the reactant configuration were assigned to the NCO molecule.
+The temperature was regulated to 300 K using the Langevin dynamics with a collision frequency of 1 ps-1.

-Umbrella Sampling
+2.3 Umbrella Sampling

-The phase space exploration was assisted by umbrella sampling.58 The distance between the nitrogen and carbonyl carbon atom of the NCO molecule was chosen as the CV $\boldsymbol{\xi}(\mathbf{r})$, which ranges from 1.50 to 5.00 Å with an increment of 0.05 Å. Overlap matrix proposed by Klimovich et al.72 was used to monitor the degree of overlap between adjacent simulation windows.
+The phase space exploration was assisted by umbrella sampling.
+The distance between the nitrogen and carbonyl carbon atom of the NCO molecule was chosen as the CV $\xi(\mathbf{r})$ , which ranges from 1.50 to 5.00 Å with an increment of 0.05 Å. Overlap matrix proposed by Klimovich et al. was used to monitor the degree of overlap between adjacent simulation windows.
 Extra windows were added when the overlap between neighboring windows are insufficient, resulting in 84 windows in total.
 The setup of the restraint potential in each window simulation can be found in the supporting information (SI).
 The central region contains only the NCO molecule, and PM6 was used for its interaction potential.
 For each US window, the whole system was optimized by 1000 steepest descent steps and 1000 conjugate gradient steps.
 The relaxed system was heated up to 300 K in 100 ps, followed by a 1ns production simulation.
-The temperature was maintained at 300 K using the Langevin dynamics with a collision frequency of 1 ps^{-1} .
-The integration time step was set to 1 fs.
+The temperature was maintained at 300 K using the Langevin dynamics with a collision frequency of $1 \text{ ps}^{-1}$ .
+The integration time step was set to 1 fs with SHAKE turned on for both the MM and QM regions.
 The configurations were saved every 1 ps for subsequent free energy analysis.
 The free energy profile at this level was computed using the MBAR analysis method.
-After that, single point energies under PM6/MM and ω B97X-D73/6-31+G(d,p)/MM levels were obtained for the MsTP calculations.
-For the single point energy calculations, the QM region was augmented with M = 0, 2, 3, or 4 water molecules that are closest to the oxygen atom in the carbonyl group for each snapshot.
-The propagation of the molecular dynamics simulations and single point energy calculations were carried out using the AMBER 18 package suite.74 Interfacing with Gaussian 16 package75 was utilized when ω B97X-D energy calculations were requested.
+After that, single point energies under PM6/MM and $\omega$ B97X-D/6-31+G(d,p)/MM levels were obtained for the MsTP calculations.
+For the single point energy calculations, the QM region was augmented with M = 0, 2, 3, or 4 water molecules that are closest to the oxygen atom in the carbonyl group.
+These water molecules were chosen on-the-fly.
+The propagation of the molecular dynamics simulations and single point energy calculations were carried out using the AMBER 18 package suite.
+Interfacing with Gaussian 16 package was utilized when $\omega$ B97X-D energy calculations were requested.

-Results and Discussion
+3 Results and Discussion

-Potential of Mean Force at the PM6 Levels
+3.1 Potential of Mean Force at the PM6/MM Levels